DNS zone file Format, Configuration, and Directives

 FQDN and Relative names

 An FQDN (fully qualified domain name) name is a complete name.
 It includes the names of all top-level domains till the root domain.
 It ends with a dot.
-You can access a resource from anywhere in the domain system using its FQDN name.
+You can access a resource anywhere in the domain system using its FQDN name.
 The following are examples of FQDN names.

 ca.north.example.co.us., wa.south.example.co.us., la.east.example.co.us. ny.west.example.co.us.